poulpor/degoog-mcp/README.md

     Max Results: Set a global default for the number of results returned in every search (Input field, limit 1-50).

+## Architecture

+The server follows the MCP specification:

+    SSE Transport: Handles persistent connections for real-time updates.
+    RPC Handler: Processes JSON-RPC messages for tool discovery (tools/list) and tool execution (tools/call).
+    Middleware: Includes an integrated safety layer that sorts results by score and enforces the maxResults constraint.

 ## How It Works

 1. AI client connects via SSE to the MCP endpoint